top of page

 omen in Philosophy in the Chicago Area Workshop, Northwestern University, 12/1/16

-How to Get Realistic About Moral Reasons without Losing Your Mind Dependence (in progress)
+How to Get Realistic About Moral Reasons without Losing Your Mind Dependence (email for draft)

 RoME, University of Colorado--Boulder, 8/18; South Carolina Philosophical Association meeting, College of Charleston, 2/24/12